freifunk-gluon/gluon/README.md

 	make update

-The repository paths may be changed locally by creating a file `modules.local`.

 `make update` also applies the patches that can be found in the directories found in `patches`; the resulting branch will be called `patched`, while the commit specified in `modules` can be refered to by the branch `base`.